Release Date: 6/29/2016

 Also Available On

 Atmospheric side scrollers became popular thanks to Limbo.
 With no story, but an entire tale told through the atmosphere, puzzles, and platforming, this became a great way to show gamers that the platforming genre can be a little more mature.
 Inside nails all the aspects that Limbo created and perfected them.

-There’s something strange going on in this world as it seems most humans (or slaves) are mind controlled and are being sold to other humans or possibly some type of alien.
+There’s something strange going on in this world as it seems most humans (or slaves) are mind-controlled and are being sold to other humans or possibly some type of alien.
 I couldn’t really tell, and again, that’s the point.
 Your job is to keep this boy out of danger and to keep pushing forward.
-From swimming, using a submersible, climbing, running, jumping, and puzzle solving there’s quite a lot of game here for such a short length.
+From swimming, using a submersible, climbing, running, jumping, and puzzle-solving there’s quite a lot of game here for such a short length.
 Inside also has amazing animations and physics, some of the best I have ever seen.
-The way the boy runs and the people in the background interacting to your every move is jaw dropping.
+The way the boy runs and the people in the background interact with your every move is jaw-dropping.
 The boy would sneak across a floor and open a grate while everyone was starting inside some vat in the background.
 As soon as that grate dropped all heads looked toward you.
 It’s creepy and fantastic all at the same time; not to mention the boy’s gruesome death animations and scenes.

-Overall, Inside is a wonderful must play game.
-It’s oozing with atmosphere, tension, and pacing that will keep you glued during the whole 4 hours play session.
+Overall, Inside is a wonderful must-play game.
+It’s oozing with atmosphere, tension, and pacing that will keep you glued during the whole 4-hour play session.
 When it’s over, you will sit back and remember most of the scenes and wonder what’s going on in this game.
 I felt more like a spectator that jumped into the middle of a movie and I’m just watching what’s happening next hoping to catch on.
 This is a unique way to tell stories and can be very hard to pull off.
 Thankfully, Inside will have you thinking about it long after it’s gone.